Basic use

 # The required shape is (n_inds, n_points), where n_inds is the number of

-# independent constituents, and n_points the number of compositions of
+# independent components, and n_points the number of compositions of

 # interest.
 Here n_inds = 2.
-The independent constituents must be entered in
+The independent components must be entered in

 x_Cr = np.array([0.1, 0.2, 0.3])